City legislators outline their own agenda to tackle gun violence, promote jobs

-The top city legislator says he expects Mayor Jim Kenney’s upcoming proposed budget will include new investments to reduce poverty and combat gun violence as he said City Council had no interest in raising property taxes.
+The top city legislator says he expects Mayor Jim Kenney’s upcoming proposed budget will include new investments to reduce poverty and combat gun violence, and he says City Council has no interest in raising property taxes.

 Council President Darrell Clarke said those investments “will be addressed” in Kenney’s budget, but provided no specifics.
 “The degree of the investment — I’m not sure," he said.